Duckleeng/TweakCollection/README.md

 ## Disable Delayed TCP Acknowledgments

 > [!NOTE]
-> This section is related only to TCP traffic, and as most applications use UDP for latency-sensitive traffic, there are no gains from following it in most cases.
+> This section is related to TCP traffic only.
+Since most applications use UDP for latency-sensitive traffic, there are no gains from following it in most cases.
 >
 > Only follow this section if you're dealing with latency-sensitive TCP traffic.